matschieu/webnav/README.md

 # Footer of the file explorer, can contains some HTML
 # Empty value means that no footer will be displayed
 application.footer = ./footer.php

+# Enable to display the menu
+application.enable.menu = true

+# Enable to display the menu to display folder tree
+application.enable.menu.foldertree = true

+# Enable to display the menu to refresh the page
+application.enable.menu.refresh = true

+# Enable to display the menu to go back to the previous page
+application.enable.menu.back = true

+# Enable to display the menu to go forward to the next page
+application.enable.menu.next = true

+# Enable to display the menu to show the hidden files
+application.enable.menu.showhidden = true

+# Enable to display the menu to change the view type
+application.enable.menu.changeview = true

+# Enable to display the menu to sort the file
+application.enable.menu.sort = true

+# Enable to display the menu to change the language
+application.enable.menu.changelanguage = true

+# Enable to display the menu to close the page
+application.enable.menu.close = true

+# Enable to display the textfield to filter the files
+application.enable.menu.filter = true

 # The root dir of the file system to explore
 # It can be a relative to the index.php path or an absolute path